• Home

 Child Custody Modifications in St. Louis

 Child custody is one of the most challenging aspects of family law.
-In many cases, the results will eventually be challenged by one of the child’s guardians.
+In many cases, one of the child’s guardians will eventually challenge the results of a child custody decision.
 Having a child custody lawyer who understands your case and your needs is the best way to fight your child custody modifications case.

 • Perhaps one parent is relocating far away.